-&lt;sup>11 To stay up-to-date with our work, we also encourage people to sign up to our email updates.
+26 To stay up-to-date with our work, we also encourage people to sign up to our email updates.

-&lt;sup>12 Examples of internal bodies may include our Nations Advisory Committees, Advisory Committee for Older and Disabled People and the Communications Consumer Panel.
+27 Examples of internal bodies are our Nations Advisory Committees, Advisory Committee for Older and Disabled People and the Communications Consumer Panel.
+Examples of external bodies include charities and Citizens Advice.